hackclub/hackclub/workshops/sprite_creator/README.md

   turtle.tracer(0, 0)
   turtle.update()
 ```

 The turtle tracer and update functions make it so the screen will refresh after all of the sprite is complete, instead of each time something is drawn.
-Without it, everything will be drawn REALLY slow.
+Without it, everything will be drawn REALLY slowly.

 ```py
 def draw(currentarr):